-Whether or not the employer wishes to participate in the proceedings, it must file with the Board and deliver to the applicant and union a completed Excel Schedule C (List of Employees) no later than two (2) days after it received the Termination Package (Employer).
+Whether or not the employer wishes to participate in the proceedings, it must file with the Board and deliver to the applicant and union a completed Excel Schedule C (List of Employees) no later than two days after it received the Termination Package (Employer).
 Two copies of the Schedule must be filed with the Board, as described below.
-It may be delivered to the applicant and union by hand delivery, courier, facsimile transmission or by e-mail if any means permitted by Rule 6.4(d)-.
+It may be delivered to the applicant and union by any means permitted by Rule 6.4.

 The Schedule C assists the Board in determining which employees are eligible to vote.
 All employees who are within the bargaining unit who have an ongoing employment relationship with the employer on the Application Filing Date are to be included on the Schedule.
-For example, employees who are on vacation, maternityparental leave, sick-leave or other leave, workers' compensation, or lay-off on the Application Filing Date are to be included on the Schedule if there is a reasonable expectation of their return to employment.
+For example, employees who are on vacation, parental leave, sick-leave or other leave, workers' compensation, or lay-off on the Application Filing Date are to be included on the Schedule if there is a reasonable expectation of their return to employment.